suntarliarzn/suntarliarzn.github.io/_posts/2019-05-19-Introduction to Computational Thinking and Data Science (3).md

 layout: article
 ---

-# Week Two: Introduction to Computational Thinking and Data Science(3)
+# Introduction to Computational Thinking and Data Science(3)

 *<!--more-->*